KislayTandon22/My-attempt-for-linux-from-Scratch/README.md

 In Linux and Unix-like systems, the superuser account, called 'root', is virtually omnipotent, with unrestricted access to all commands, files, directories, and resources.
 ### Partion
 A partition is a logical division of a hard disk that is treated as a separate unit by operating systems (OSes) and file systems.
+### Swap space
+Swap space in Linux is used when the amount of physical memory (RAM) is full.
+If the system needs more memory resources and the RAM is full, inactive pages in memory are moved to the swap space.

 ## Step by step Porcedure